ggrandes/kvstore/README.md

 # KVStore

 KVStore is a Key-Value Store for Memory & Disk (for disk, keys and values must be fixed length) for Java.
-Project are Open source (Apache License, Version 2.0)
+Project is Open source (Apache License, Version 2.0)

 API is similar to [TreeMap](http://docs.oracle.com/javase/6/docs/api/java/util/TreeMap.html).